 As Head teacher and a governor I want the very best for the pupils in our care.
 Being a governor of a school gives you the opportunity to be part of that.
 If you are interested in being a member of the Governing Body please get in in touch with school.

 I am the Reverend Emma Handley, Vicar at St Paul’s Church, which is just opposite the school.
 It was this church that originally founded the school, which was born out of a passion to see access to education for everyone and sound biblical teaching, and there have been close links ever since.
 I have the privilege of leading collective worship each week at school, and our church hosts St Paul’s pupils for various services and teaching experiences over the year.
 I also meet many of our parents through Baptisms and Weddings and love the opportunity to serve our families through the work we continue to do here with the church.
 My role as a Foundation Governor is to help ensure that St Paul’s School, as a Church of England School, maintains its distinctive Christian ethos.
 I strongly believe that education is not just about learning information to pass tests but about developing the whole child in body, mind and spirit, and that the Christian faith has a lot to offer to our young people in helping to equip them to live life to the full.
 I have three girls who are now in their teens so understand the pressures that young people and their parents face in bringing up their children and supporting them in their education.

 Hi, I’m Anita, and I’m a parent governor.
-My son currently attends St Paul’s School, and my other son is due to start in September.
+My son currently attends St Paul’s School.

 National Governors Association

 The National Governors’ Association (NGA) is an independent charity that aims to improve the educational standards and well-being of children and young people through supporting and promoting outstanding governance in all state-funded schools, including academies and free schools.